 Welcome to my website!

-Before joining UCL I was the Clayman Junior Research Fellow at St Anne’s College, University of Oxford and a Fulbright-Schuman pre-doctoral fellow at the Department of Political Science, Columbia University.
+Before joining Oxford, I was an Associate Professor of Comparative Politics at University College London.
 I read for a DPhil in Politics and an MPhil in Russian and Eastern European Studies at the University of Oxford, and hold a B.A. in Politics from the University of Cyprus.

 My CV is available here.